academic-initiative/documentation/academic-initiative/how-to/How-to-create-an-IBM-Cloud-account/readme.md

 ![Step 8](images/step-n8.png)

 ### Notice
-Please do not provide credit card information on IBM Cloud unless you are actively upgrading to a paid account and are willing accepting to be billed for consumed services.
+Please do not provide credit card information on IBM Cloud unless you are actively upgrading to a paid account and are willing to accept being billed for consumed services.
 <br />
 <br />